mattermost/docs/source/deployment/sso-ldap.md

 If the issue persists, try performing a sync with the **User Filter** field blank.
 If the sync completes in this scenario, then the general syntax was formatted incorrectly.
 Refer to this [document](https://docs.mattermost.com/administration/config-settings.html#user-filter) for guidance on setting a correct syntax format.

-Make sure that you also have at least 1 LDAP user in Mattermost as having 0 will not complete.
+Make sure that you also have at least 1 LDAP user in Mattermost or the sync will not complete.

 #### If I want to add people to channels, can I pre-create users somehow?